New Guide: Nine Mile River Trails.

 For pure, authentic nature, it is very tough to beat the views you’ll encounter on this trail.
 It’s rare to find un-scathed forest with #old-growth trees in an urban area like this.
 With its abundant biodiversity, it’s an excellent place for photography.
 You don’t need to be a professional to come away with shots that are sure to stand out on any social media feed.

 Future Wilderness Park

 Plans spearheaded by volunteer organizations including the newly formed “Friends Of Blue Mountain-Birch Cove Lakes” will hopefully turn this trail system into a world-class outdoor recreation area in the near future.
-Creating North America’s largest urban wilderness park in the Blue Mountain-Birch Cove Lakes Wilderness Area has long been a goal, that is now rapidly gaining steam (with your support).
+Creating North America’s largest urban wilderness park in the Blue Mountain-Birch Cove Lakes Wilderness Area has long been a goal, that is now rapidly gaining steam (add your support).

-Fox Lake Habitat:
+Fox Lake Trail Habitat: